 18.1(b)Children birth to 12 months.

 Medium Distance: Two hours every Saturday and two hours every Sunday in the location where the residential parent resides, according to a schedule determined by the residential parent.
-Long Distance: Same as for Medium Distance.

 18.1(c)Children ages 12 months to 36 months.